How To Sell Logos On eBay

 Good descriptions will also increase your rating.

-Your designs are worth what people are willing to pay for it.
+Your designs are worth what people are willing to pay for them.

 Aim to make real income through multiple sales.